MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Error A** - OneNote's error object indicates an error during the first run if any.

-- **FAllowAddingGuide** - Indicates whether OneNote will allow creating a guide notebook or not.
+- **FAllowAddingGuide** - Indicates whether OneNote allows creating a guide notebook or not.

 - **FrozenOneDriveAccount** - Indicates whether a OneDrive account is frozen or not.